 Treatment for Blast Phase CML.
 The leukemia cells in patients with blast phase CML have become very abnormal.
-Blast phase CML is similar to an acute leukemia, with higher blood cell counts and more severe symptoms.
-Patients with blast phase CML should be treated at a specialized center, with doctors who have expertise in treating CML.
+Blast phase CML is similar to acute leukemia, with higher blood cell counts and more severe symptoms.
+Patients with blast phase CML should be treated at specialized centers by doctors who have expertise in treating CML.